biocorecrg/nextflow-course-2023-fall/_sources/about.rst.txt

 Outline
 ============

-This Linux Containers and Nextflow course will train participants to build Nextflow pipelines and run them with `Singularity <https://sylabs.io/singularity/>`_ containers.
+This Nextflow course will train participants to build Nextflow pipelines and run them with Linux containers.

-It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.

-The course will be fully virtual via the `Zoom <https://zoom.us/>`_ platform.
-The link will be provided via the `CRG learning platform <https://moodle.crg.eu/>`_.

-..
-        Trainees will work in a dedicated `AWS environment <https://en.wikipedia.org/wiki/AWS/>`_.

 .. _home-page-learning:

 Learning objectives
 ============

-* Locate and fetch Nextflow pipelines from dedicated repositories.
 * Execute/Run a Nextflow pipeline.
 * Describe and explain Nextflow basic concepts.
 * Test and modify a Nextflow pipeline.
 * Implement short blocks of code into a Nextflow pipeline.
+* Understand, run and build Linux containers
+* Use containers in Nextflow processes
 * Develop a Nextflow pipeline from scratch.
 * Run a pipeline in diverse computational environments (local, HPC, cloud).
 * Share a pipeline.